4 fast ways to modernise your lettings agency

-Business is now done in real-time, ideal belongings are no longer tangible and a smartphone is becoming more and more of a necessity in everyday tasks.
+Businesses are now open 24/7, everything is rentable online, and a smartphone is becoming more and more of a necessity in everyday tasks.
 As every aspect of our life becomes more consolidated into digital assets, consumers now expect convenience through the use of their own technology with each transaction they make.

-The likes of Uber, Sainsbury’s and even the Royal Mail have adapted and created an environment where communication is painless through instant notifications and transparency throughout the purchase.
-As more and more businesses operate in this way, the consumer not only begins to expect this level of convenience, ease and speed but is now increasingly demanding it, and agencies shouldn’t feel they are exempt from this expectation.
+The likes of Uber, Sainsbury’s, and even Royal Mail have adapted their services to ensure all customer communication is painless, with instant notifications and transparency provided throughout every stage of their service.
+As more and more businesses operate in this way, the consumer not only begins to expect this level of convenience, ease, and speed but is now increasingly demanding it, and agencies shouldn’t feel they are exempt from this expectation.

 Not only is a cloud-based solution to paperwork more secure and more organised, tenants are increasingly and exclusively doing business with agents that provide them with a paperless, digital and overall convenient lettings process.
 Lucy Conlon from Peabody said the company's market research found "people wouldn't rent with anybody that they had to physically come and sign a paper agreement with and take time out of their schedule."